-We now want to examine what are the 4 key metrics that should be on your dashboard to help you assess the operational performance of your job shop.
+What are the 4 key metrics that should be on your dashboard to help you assess the operational performance of your job shop – operations KPIs?
 It’s likely that many of these example operational metrics are new to you or viewed in a different light when compared to traditional measures.

 The first metric is Due Date Performance.
 For such a simple metric, there exists a wide range of definitions and viewpoints on the matter.